zhisong/pyoculus/README.md

 import pyoculus
 ```

-Examples can be found in the `example` subfolder.
+Examples can be found in the `examples` subfolder.

 ## Documentation